quantumlib/qsim/docs/usage.md

 `num_threads` - number of threads to use
 `verbosity` - verbosity level

-qsim2 computes all the amplitudes and calculates the von Neumann entropy.
+qsim_von_neumann computes all the amplitudes and calculates the von Neumann entropy.
 Note that this can be quite slow for large circuits and small thread numbers as the calculation of logarithms is slow.

 Example:
 ```
-./qsim2 -c ../circuits/circuit_q24 -d 16 -t 4 -v 1
+./qsim_von_neumann -c ../circuits/circuit_q24 -d 16 -t 4 -v 1
 ```

-## qsim3 usage
+## qsim_amplitudes usage

 ```
-./qsim3 -c circuit_file -d times_to_save_results -i input_files -o output_files -t num_threads -v verbosity
+./qsim_amplitudes -c circuit_file -d times_to_save_results -i input_files -o output_files -t num_threads -v verbosity
 ```

 `circuit_file` - circuit file to run